bennyleaks/bennyleaks/README.md

 Hey 👋🏻,

-I'm Founder of Benny Leaks.
+I'm Benny and I'm Founder of Benny Leaks.
 I'm interested in, write about, and develop software solutions using Lua, C++, C#, HTML.